Electromagnetic Form Factors and the Hypercentral CQM: Abstract

 \section{Abstract}

-New results about the electromagnetic form factors of the nucleon are obtained with a semirelativistic version of the hypercentral constituent quark model (hCQM) and a relativistic current.
-The complex structure of the constituent quarks is taken into account implicitly by means of phenomenological constituent quark form factors.
-We obtain a detailed reproduction of the experimental data up to $5~GeV^2$, moreover our findings about constituent quark root mean square radii are of the same order than the recent ones obtained analyzing the proton structure functions.
+We present new results concerning the electromagnetic form factors of the nucleon using a semirelativistic version of the hypercentral Constituent Quark Model and a relativistic current.
+The calculations, performed without free parameters, provide an overall description of the form factors, with some difficulty for the neutron charge distribution.
+The complex structure of the constituent quarks is taken into account implicitly introducing phenomenological constituent quark form factors.
+In this way, a detailed reproduction of the experimental data up to $5~GeV^2$ is obtained.

-The new data on the ratio of the electric and magnetic form factors of the proton \cite{Jones:1999,Gayou:2001,Gayou:2002}, showing an unexpected decrease with $Q^2$, have triggered again the interest in the description of the internal nucleon structure in terms of various effective models: bag models, chiral soliton models, constituent quark models, etc.$~$.
+The new data on the ratio of the electric and magnetic form factors of the proton \cite{Jones:1999,Gayou:2001,Gayou:2002}, showing an unexpected decrease with $Q^2$, have again triggered interest in the description of the internal nucleon structure in terms of various effective models: bag models, chiral soliton models, constituent quark models, etc.$~$.